Code-Institute-Submissions/first-milestone-project-8/README.md

 <h3>Existing Features</h3>

+<p>All pages contain a header image, a navbar and a footer.
+The header image is a smaller version of the front page hero image and text, made using Bootstrap Jumbotron.
+The navbar contains
+links to all pages on the site, and has been tested for responsiveness so that it stacks into a burger menu on smaller screens.
+The footer also contains links to other page, but in a row instead of a navbar and with social media links for the site underneath.
+The footer has also been checked for responsiveness, the text remains central on smaller screens, whislt the links stack nicely underneath.</p>

 <ul>
 <li>Feature 1 - The Welcome page <p>The user is welcomed to the page by a hero image taking up the entire background (aside from the nav), with the name of the site and it's slogan in the centre.
 The goals of the site are summed up
 in a grid of cards under the hero image, each featuring a FontAwesome glyphicon</p></li>